 Chickpea Apple “Tuna” Salad

-This chickpea apple “tuna” salad recipe is a remake of an old tuna recipe I made while working a tea shop in Houston.
-It was a combination of apples, walnuts, and tuna, which at the time I thought was a bit odd but then again at that age I didn’t know much about flavor combining.
-In this recipe I use the same ingredients minus the tuna and mayo and added a ton of feel good ingredients like chopped celery, dried cranberry, chickpeas, and used a cashew cream sauce as the mayo substitute.
+This chickpea apple “tuna” salad recipe is a remake of an old tuna recipe I made while working at a tea shop in Houston.
+It was a combination of apples, walnuts, and tuna, which at the time I thought was a bit odd but then again at that age, I didn’t know much about flavor combining.
+In this recipe, I use the same ingredients minus the tuna and mayo and added a ton of feel-good ingredients like chopped celery, dried cranberry, and chickpeas, and used a cashew cream sauce as the mayo substitute.

 - 1 15-ounce can chickpeas or 1.5 cups cooked chickpeas (rinsed and drained)